Arksine/moonraker/docs/configuration.md

 pinned_commit:
 #   A git commit hash to "pin" updates to.
 When specified Moonraker will not
 #   update the repo beyond the pinned commit.
 If the repo is already beyond
-#   the specified commit, or if the commit is not in the repo, futher updates
+#   the specified commit, or if the commit is not in the repo, further updates
 #   are disabled until the pinned_commit is changed.
 It is recommended to
 #   specify the complete hash, however abbreviated hashes with a minimum of
 #   8 characters are accepted.
 The "pinned_commit" overrides the update